Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Spatially Distributed DVPPs

-So far, the DVPP control setup has been restricted to device aggregations at one single bus in the transmission system.
-We now generalize our DVPP control to \textit{spatially distributed} device locations in a general power grid (from HV transmission systems to LV distribution grids).
-In particular, we consider a generalized DVPP configuration, where the devices are spatially distributed within an area of the power system that is connected to the remaining power grid via one or multiple point of couplings (POCs) $j\in\{1,...,r\}$ (\cref{fig:spatially_distributed_DVPP}, left).
-A typical DVPP area could for instance be given by a transmission system area or a distribution system that is connected to the remaining grid (see example in \cref{sec:case_study_III}).
-Independent of the type of area, the overall goal is to design local controllers of the distributed DVPP devices, such that we obtain a desired aggregated response behavior of the entire DVPP area at the POCs (\cref{fig:spatially_distributed_DVPP}, right).
+So far, the DVPP control setup has been restricted to DER aggregations at one single bus in the transmission system {(\cref{fig:DVPP_at_PCC})}.
+We now generalize our DVPP control to \textit{spatially distributed} DER locations in a general power grid (from HV transmission to LV distribution grids).
+Namely, we consider a generalized DVPP configuration, where the DERs are spatially distributed within an area of the power system that is connected to the remaining power grid via one or multiple point of couplings (POCs) $j\in\{1,...,r\}$ (\cref{fig:spatially_distributed_DVPP}, left and \cref{tab:spatially_distr_symbols}).
+A typical DVPP area could be given by a transmission or a distribution system area that is connected to the remaining grid (see example in \cref{sec:case_study_III}).
+Independent of the type of area, the overall goal is to design local controllers of the distributed DVPP units, such that we obtain a desired aggregated response behavior of the entire DVPP area at the POCs (\cref{fig:spatially_distributed_DVPP}, right).

-Assuming coherency as in \cref{eq:coherent_dynamics_vector}, we only design a DVPP for an aggregated frequency control at the POCs, while employing independent local voltage controls to the devices, as voltages are distinctly local quantities at different buses in the power system \cite{kundur2007power}.
-Moreover, we consider all devices in the DVPP area, which provide dynamic ancillary services, to be part of the DVPP.
+Assuming approximate coherency as in \cref{eq:coherent_dynamics_PCC}, we only design a DVPP for an aggregated frequency control at the POCs, while employing independent local voltage controls to the DVPP units, reason being that voltages are distinctly local quantities at different buses in the power grid \cite{kundur2007power}.
+Further, we consider all DERs in the DVPP area which provide dynamic ancillary services to be part of the DVPP.
+More specifically, in case of unknown, pre-installed dynamics within the DVPP area, the aggregated DVPP response will become deteriorated.
+However, major dynamic sources (i.e., larger DERs providing ancillary services, synchronous generators, etc.) can typically assumed to be known (or at least an approximation thereof), such that their dynamic behavior can be taken into account during the DVPP control design (see, e.g., case study I in our previous work in\cite{haberle2021control}).
+Beyond that, for all the remaining unknown dynamics, e.g., resulting from small dynamic loads, their impact on the power flow, and with this the aggregated DVPP response, is expected to be minor when compared to the known dominant dynamics of the major sources\cite{kundur2007power}.
+An investigation of such scenarios will be part of future work.